Marco Evaristti: Works

-On June 8, 2007, Evaristti draped the peak of Mont Blanc in France with red fabric, along with a 20-foot pole with a flag reading "Pink State".
+On June 8, 2007, Evaristti draped the peak of Mont Blanc at the border between Italy and France with red fabric, along with a 20-foot pole with a flag reading "Pink State".
 He had been arrested and detained on June 6 for attempting to paint the peak red.
 He has stated that his aim is to raise awareness of environmental degradation.

 In 2009, Evaristti exhibited his "Body Bags" project.
 This consisted of three body bags cast in bronze, each in a different color, to symbolize the three main monotheistic religions.
 He claimed the body bags were like the modern-day image of the skull and reminded people how fragile human life was.
 By making each resemble a different religion, he was trying to enforce the idea that no matter what ideas you believe in, your life will still end in death.

 On January 27, 2010, Evaristti exhibited his artwork "Rolexgate" which is a model of the entrance gate to the Auschwitz-Birkenau concentration camp.
 80% of the model is made up of gold which comes from the teeth of Jews who died in the concentration camps.
 The model had been briefly exhibited in Berlin, but was removed because of the audience reaction.

 In 2010, Evaristti created his "Boxing Bag" project, in which he replaced boxing bags' sand stuffing with hair cut from Christians, Jews, and Muslims.
 He invited viewers to nudge certain bags aside to get through the pathway.
 He suggested that a viewer who hit certain bags had a vendetta against that religion.

 In March 2013, Evaristti painted a frozen waterfall in Hovden, Aust-Agder, Norway red with fruit juice.

+In November 2022, Evaristti had his first solo show in Thailand at West Eden in conjunction with a concurrent show in Copenhagen with Galleri Christoffer Egelund.

+In March 2025, he held an exhibition in which three piglets were meant to starve to death as a statement to raise awareness of mass animal slaughter and the deaths of 25,000 piglets everyday as a result of Denmark's meat industry.
+The stunt was criticized by animal rights groups, such as Animal Protection Denmark.
+The piglets were stolen by animal rights activists with assistance from Evaristti's friend Caspar Steffensen before they could starve.
+Evaristti was initially disappointed, but later said: "But then I thought about it for a few hours and realized that at least this way the piglets would have a happy life."